Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 inclined with the vector you have given.
 Below we show two bent Meshes using the Axis vectors and the Spring example.
 See Fig. :ref:`fig-mesh-screw-angle`.
-These two Meshes generated with the *Screw* tool were created using the Top Ortho View.
+These two Meshes generated with the *Screw* tool were created using the Top Orthographic View.

 .. _fig-mesh-screw-angle: